athuls99/Ciphers/README.md

 Vigenere cipher
 In Vigenere Cipher Encryption as well as decryption is done.
-That is with key.
+With key has been completed.
-Without Key still has to be done.
+Without key yet to be done.

 Playfair cipher
 Playfair cipher complete.(with key)